 Private/Public and Sovereign/Sovereign-guaranteed lending publications are out.

-Press release, FAQs on GEMs institutional developments and new article are out.
+Press release, FAQs on GEMs institutional developments and new report on investor perceptions of GEMs are out.

 Global Emerging Markets